 New to continuous delivery, or have unanswered questions?

-Heroku Flow brings together five key capabilities for continuous delivery
+Heroku Flow brings together six key capabilities for continuous delivery

 Heroku Pipelines Read docs

 Pipelines is a way to organize a group of Heroku apps sharing the same codebase into review, development, staging, and production environments to support, manage and visualize continuous delivery.
 Promoting tested code from one stage to the next can be done manually or automatically and is nearly instantaneous, since the compiled artifact is promoted to the next stage.
 The Pipelines overview page in the Heroku Dashboard tracks the real-time progress of code and features from development to production.

 Heroku CI Read docs

 Heroku CI is a low-configuration test runner that integrates with Heroku Pipelines.
 Heroku CI runs your test scripts with zero queue time for faster results, using disposable apps that have strong parity with your staging and production environments.
 Access test results from Heroku or GitHub, automate deployments conditionally on CI results, and take advantage of a fully visual interface built to support CI’s role in team-based continuous delivery.

 Review Apps Read docs

 Review apps are a new way to propose, discuss and decide whether to merge changes to your code base.
 For Heroku apps connected to GitHub, Heroku can manually or automatically spin up a temporary test app on a unique URL for every opened pull request (PR).
 The temporary app is auto-updated on every commit, so instead of guessing about what the code might do, reviewers can actually try the changes in a browser.
 Merging the PR destroys the review app and, when used with pipelines, automatically promotes the code to staging.